learn-javascript-courses/es6-curry/README.md

 add2(a) => (b) => Number
 ```

+> Question: What does it mean to curry a function?

 Given two numbers, `a` and `b` in curried form, return a `Number` which is the sum of `a` and `b`.

 ### Usage